hapax/hapax.github.io/assets/form.md

 That does not mean that the corresponding patterns do not exist, but rather, they can be described in other ways.

-The second issue is approximation.
+The second issue is how accurate our descriptions must be.
-We now know that Newton's laws are not correct, and break down in regimes far-removed from those of everyday experience, such as the very small (where quantum mechanics applies) or the very fast (where special relativity applies).
+We know that Newton's laws are not correct, and break down in regimes far-removed from those of everyday experience, such as the very small (where quantum mechanics applies) or the very fast (where special relativity applies).
+Does this mean we must no longer believe in forces, or Lagrangians, or Hamiltonians?
+To me, this is like the old Platonist quibble that there is no such thing as a perfect circle in the real world, so we must be reasoning about something else.
+In both cases, the pattern is only *approximately* realised in nature.
+The edge is fuzzy.

 #### Acknowledgments and references